fizalihsan/fizalihsan.github.io/source/technology/db-performance.md

   * Nonunique indexes permit duplicates values in the indexed column or columns.
 For example, the first_name column of the employees table may contain multiple Mike values.
 For a nonunique index, the rowid is included in the key in sorted order, so nonunique indexes are sorted by the index key and rowid (ascending).
   * Oracle Database does not index table rows in which all key columns are null, except for bitmap indexes or when the cluster key column value is null.

-# Query Optimization

-When db processes the query, it performs the following steps:

-* Parses and normalizes the query, validating syntax and object references
-* Optimizes the query and generates the query plan
-  * Phase 1 - Query Analysis
-    * Find the search arguments (SARG)
-    * Find the ORs c.
-Find the joins
-  * Phase 2 - Index Selection
-    * Choose the best index for each SARG
-    * Choose the best method for ORs
-    * Choose the best indexes for any join clauses
-    * Choose the best index to use for each table
-  * Phase 3 - Join Order Selection
-    * Evaluate the join orders
-    * Compute the costs
-    * Evaluate other server options for resolving joins
-  * Phase 4 - Plan Selection
-* Compiles the query plan
-* Executes the query plan and returns the results to the user.

-How do you tune a SQL query?
-How do you use an access plan?

-## Query Execution Plan

-An execution plan is basically a road map that graphically or textually shows the data retrieval methods chosen by the SQL server’s query optimizer for a stored procedure or ad hoc query.
-Execution plans are very useful for helping a developer understand and analyze the performance characteristics of a query or stored procedure, since the plan is used to execute the query or stored procedure.

-In many SQL systems, a textual execution plan can be obtained using a keyword such as `EXPLAIN`, and visual representations can often be obtained as well.
-In Microsoft SQL Server, the Query Analyzer has an option called *Show Execution Plan* (located on the Query drop down menu).
-If this option is turned on, it will display query execution plans in a separate window when a query is run.

-* How to read a query execution plan?

-Page Extent - Denotes the # of contiguous pages of data read from the hard disk at a time.
-SQL reads 8 pages(64K) at a time.

 # Concurrency

 http://msdn2.microsoft.com/en-us/library/ms171845(SQL.90).aspx